bobbycomet/Appify/README.md

 Or in your distribution
 please credit the original project:

-> Forks “Based on XKM – Multi-Kernel Manager by Bobby Comet”
-> Distros "Uses XKM - Multi-Kernel-Manager by Bobby Comet" This is not legally required beyond GPL, but is requested out of respect for the work involved.

 **If you use it from source, here is how to build the environment.**